 - The paper is taught through formal lectures and interactive tutorials.

-- There is no single textbook that covers the entire course.
+There is no single textbook that covers the entire paper.
 However, a number of texts collectively provide much of the essential general reading.
 Recommended books included Joshua Goldstein and Jon C. Peverhouse "International Relations", and Andrew Heywood "Global Politics".

 - Course outline